Nautilida: Other concepts

 Shimansky 1962 (in Kummel 1964) divided the Nautilida into five suborders, the mostly Paleozoic Centroceratina, Liroceratina, Rutoceratina, and Tainoceratina, and the Mesozoic to recent Nautilina.
 These include superfamilies which are different from those of Kummel (1964) and of less extent.
-The Centroceratina are comparable to the Trigonocerataceae, the Liroceratina to the Clydonautilaceae, and the Nautilina to the Nautilaceae.
-The main difference is that the Rutoceratidae are included with the Aipocerataceae of Kummel (1964) in the Rutoceratina.
-The remaining Tainocerataceae are the Tainoceratina.
+The Centroceratina are comparable to the Trigonoceratoidea, the Liroceratina to the Clydonautiloidea, and the Nautilina to the Nautilaceae.
+The main difference is that the Rutoceratidae are included with the Aipoceratoidea of Kummel (1964) in the Rutoceratina.
+The remaining Tainoceratoidea are the Tainoceratina.

 Rousseau Flower (1950) distinguished the Solenochilida, Rutoceratida, and Centroceratida, as separate orders, from the Nautilida, derived from the Barrandeocerida, which are now abandoned.
-Within the Nautilida, he placed 10 families, included in the Nautilaceae and the no longer considered ancestral Clydonautilaceae.
+Within the Nautilida, he placed 10 families, included in the Nautilaceae and the no longer considered ancestral Clydonautiloidea.
 Teichert's 1988 classification is an abridged version of Shimansky's and Flower's early schemes.

 Derivation and evolution

-Both Shimansky and Kummel derive the Nautilida from the Oncocerida with either the Acleistoceratidae or Brevicoceratidae (Teichert 1988) which share some similarities with the Rutoceratidae as the source.
-The Rutoceratidae are the ancestral family of the Tainocerataceae and of the Nautilida (Kummel 1964) and of Shimansky's and Teichert's Rutoceratina.
+Both Shimansky and Kummel derive the Nautilida from the Oncocerida with either the Acleistoceratidae or Brevicoceratidae which share some similarities with the Rutoceratidae as the source.
+The Rutoceratidae are the ancestral family of the Tainoceratoidea and of the Nautilida and of Shimansky's and Teichert's Rutoceratina.